Constitution of Denmark: The Folketing

 The Folketing is the legislative branch of Denmark, and is located at Christiansborg.
-It consists of 179 members, (Note: While the Constitution says that "not more than" 179 members are elected, the law concerning general elections states that exactly 179 members are elected.) of which 2 members are elected in Greenland, and 2 in the Faroe Islands.
+It consists of 179 members, (Note: While the Constitution says that "not more than" 179 members are elected, the law concerning general elections states that exactly 179 members are elected.) of which there are four "North Atlantic mandates"; 2 members are elected in Greenland, and 2 in the Faroe Islands.
 General elections is nominally held every 4 years, but the Prime Minister can at any point call a snap election.
 All Danish citizens over the age of 18 years who are living permanently within Denmark is eligible to vote, except those placed under legal guardianship.
 The same group of people is able to run for office.
 The electoral system is characterized as a party-list proportional representation system, with an election threshold on 2%.
 As a result, Denmark has a multi-party parliamentary system, where no single party has an absolute majority.

 The session starts anew each year on the first Tuesday in October, and when interrupted by a general election; all previously unfinished business is cancelled.
 The Folketing then elects a speaker, who is responsible for convening meetings.
 The Folketing lay down their own rules of procedure, subject to the requirements in the Constitution.
 Among those, the required quorum of 90 members of the Folketing, and the rule that every proposed law requires three readings in the Folketing, before it can be passed into law.

 The Folketing also have the responsibility of holding the government accountable for the governance.
 The members of the Folketing does this by submitting questing to the ministers and convene them to explanatory hearings.
 In addition, the Folketing elect a number of State Auditors (Statsrevisorer), who has the responsibility to look through the public accounts, and check that everything is okay, and that the government only spend money approved by the Folketing.
 Furthermore, the Folketing also appoints an ombudsman, who investigates wrongdoings by the public administrative authorities on behalf of the public.